 We should always aim to make a positive response to a child's work.
 It is important that children's efforts are acknowledged and praised.
 This gives them the confidence to experiment and move on.
-It is also important that children know when something is incorrect and that there is zero tolerance for carelessness and low standards - children may need to stay in at a break time to redo a piece of work.
+It is also important that children know when something is incorrect and that there is zero tolerance for carelessness and low standards.